 Audit Logs

 Some frameworks also require you to keep audit logs.
-These are a record of what has been done on your systems, and by who.
-The idea behind audit logs is that, should a data privacy or security incident arise, you should be able to trace back an audit trail to a single person.
-While responsibility for breaches is hardly ever just on one person, audit logs form a valuable resource during the post-breach investigation, where they can guide you as to how you can improve your systems.
+These are a record of what has been done on your systems, and by whom—the idea is that, should a data privacy or security incident arise, you should be able to trace back an audit trail to a single person.
+While responsibility for breaches hardly ever comes down to just one person, audit logs form a valuable resource during the post-breach investigation, where they can provide a roadmap for how to improve your systems.

 Retention Schedules